msanlli/msanlli/README.md

 Hello!
 I'm Marc Sanchis, telecoms student at UPV.
 Interested in accelerator physics, sensing/control electronics and mathematics.

-I like to participate in open code/open hardware projects, research and write science articles and papers.
+I like participating in open code/hardware projects, research and writing science articles and papers.

 > 'Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.' - Richard Feynman